ksevier/Projects/README.md

 This is a compilation of Mechanical Engineering projects I am able to share with job recruiters as well as anyone else interested in viewing my work.
-I upload solo projects and projects wehere I was the main contributor.
+I upload solo projects and projects where I was the main contributor.
 If you have any questions, please email me at ksevier@caltech.edu

 The "Goalie" is a robot I designed and manufactured with the help of Randy Ngo, Kyle Chen, and Alexis Herfurth at Caltech for the 40th annual ME 72 Design competition.